Building 429: History

-In May 2007 the band embarked on a month-long schedule of tour dates with up-and-coming band Jackson Waters to promote Iris to Iris.
+Recording continued throughout January 2007 for Building 429's third major studio release, entitled Iris to Iris.
+"Grace That is Greater", a track from the album, was made available as a digital single through the iTunes music service on March 6, 2007.
+During the spring of 2007, Building 429 joined another former dc Talk member, TobyMac, on the "Portable Sounds Tour", which also featured Thousand Foot Krutch and Family Force 5.
+Iris to Iris was released May 1, 2007.
+In May 2007, the band embarked on a month-long schedule of tour dates with up-and-coming band Jackson Waters to promote Iris to Iris.
 After performing a few festivals in the summer, Building 429 continued with a second leg of their touring with Jackson Waters, adding Storyside:B and 2006 GMA New Artist of the Year The Afters to the performance lineup.
-Touring continued in 2008 with Pillar, Wavorly and Brooke Barrettsmith. on Pillar's "For the Love of the Game" tour (February 22 – April 6), and with Remedy Drive and Bread of Stone on the LifeLight Communications' "Lifelight" tour (April 9–19).
+Touring continued in 2008 with Pillar, Wavorly and Brooke Barrettsmith on Pillar's "For the Love of the Game" tour, and with Remedy Drive and Bread of Stone on the LifeLight Communications' "Lifelight" tour (April 9–19).